Build a Custom MCP Client

 • A hosted HTTPS redirect URI for your application.

-• A secure place to store OAuth registration data and tokens.
+• A secure location to store your OAuth client credentials and access tokens.

 Endpoints